My thunder thighs don’t say temple.

 I don’t know all the lovers and deserts they’ve fasted through,

 What seas of strangers they’ve parted to be here,

 Testifying at the center of me.

 but I feel what they mean,

-He makes me feel like this is the only god he could ever fathom praising.
+This person makes me feel like this is the only god they could ever fathom praising.

 I am not my own temple.

 Any temple that’s suffered the wreckage I have would never survive.

 But this can be a temple for someone else,